Songs of Love and Hate (Godflesh album): Music and composition

 The choice to replace Godflesh's signature drum machines with a combination of sampled loops and live drumming by Bryan Mantia stemmed from Justin Broadrick's growing dissatisfaction with the limitation of mechanical percussion.
 After initially making Songs of Love and Hate exclusively with machines, Broadrick decided that there was a lack of dynamic range and groove.
-About the search for the proper drummer, Broadrick said, "The aim was to get a drummer who plays like a machine, but we wanted a feeling of movement and motion as opposed to a machine where it’s very, very static."
+About the search for the proper drummer, Broadrick said, "The aim was to get a drummer who plays like a machine, but we wanted a feeling of movement and motion as opposed to a machine where it's very, very static."

+Mantia said in 2018 that he was approached by his cousin, who was managing Mr. Bungle at the time, to join the band.
+Initially, he felt intimidated by Broadrick, calling him "scary," but soon found a common ground for their love of jungle music.
+A few months after the album's release, Mantia was unable to commit his time in Europe and left the band.
+He has not been in contact with Broadrick ever since but would love to someday.

 According to AllMusic's Jason Birchmeier, Songs of Love and Hate sounds "less mechanical and more fluid than preceding albums."
 Most of the tracks are on the verse-chorus-verse form.
 On the album's sound, Meier further commented, "The monolithic riffs grind harmoniously as they never have before, with Broadrick's gigantic guitar tone bulging through the speakers with rude, distorted salience while Green's bass guitar grinds with more prominence than one can nearly handle.
 To make the sounds even more extreme, B. Mantia smashes and hammers his drums with rabid aggression, instilling the sense of anger than no machine can possibly accomplish."
 Peter Buckley, the author of The Rough Guide to Rock, considered Mantia's drumming as "occasionally funky".

 In 2018, on the tour supporting Godflesh's 2017 album Post Self, the band performed "Gift from Heaven" live.
-The song had never been played before, and it was quickly dropped from the set for, according to Broadrick, not working in a live setting.
+It was quickly dropped from the set for, according to Broadrick, not working in a live setting.